Terzo Millennio: Lamborghini and MIT's Self-Healing Car

 When you put these two names together it generates a bit of excitement among those who know Lamborghini’s character and what MIT is capable of.
 The potential is almost scary, and they haven’t let us down with their concept car.

-This is why they have teamed up with MIT to explore the potential of electric vehicle associated technology and how they can incorporate it into their own vehicles without losing their identity – and some of the technology they have dreamed up is astounding.
+This is why they have teamed up with MIT to explore the potential of electric vehicle associated technology and how they can incorporate it into their own vehicles without losing their identity – and some of the innovative materials and technology they have dreamed up is astounding.

 YEAR 3000 TECH